KrishnamurthySamarth/chatbot-GGUF/README.md

 - Install [Ollama](https://ollama.com).
 - Clone the repository.
-- Create a directory named `model`.
+- Create a directory named `model` within the project folder.
 -  Download the `phi-3` 4K GGUF model file into the `model` directory.
 -  Create a custom model by running: